 What's Actually in the Air After a Fire

-When building materials burn, they don't just produce the wood-smoke smell most people associate with fire.
-Modern buildings are full of synthetic materials — plastics, foams, treated fabrics, engineered wood products, vinyl flooring, PVC pipes, electrical insulation — and when these burn, they release a complex mix of hazardous chemicals.
+When building materials burn, they don't just produce the wood-smoke smell most people think of.
+Modern buildings are full of synthetic materials (plastics, foams, treated fabrics, engineered wood products, vinyl flooring, PVC pipes, electrical insulation) and when these burn, they release a complex mix of hazardous chemicals.

 The main concerns after a building fire include:

-- Fine particulate matter and soot — microscopic particles that penetrate deep into the lungs and embed in soft surfaces like carpets, upholstery, curtains, and bedding
+- Fine particulate matter and soot that penetrate deep into the lungs and embed in soft surfaces like carpets, upholstery, curtains, and bedding

-These contaminants don't just float in the air and dissipate.
-They settle onto every surface in your apartment — into the carpet fibers, onto kitchen surfaces, inside closets, on clothing, into bedding, and throughout your HVAC ductwork.
-Every time you walk across the carpet, turn on the heating system, or disturb a surface, those particles get re-suspended into the air you're breathing.
+These contaminants don't just float in the air and disappear.
+They settle onto every surface in your apartment.
+Into the carpet fibers, onto kitchen surfaces, inside closets, on clothing, into bedding, throughout your HVAC ductwork.
+Every time you walk across the carpet, turn on the heating system, or disturb a surface, those particles get kicked back up into the air you're breathing.

 Why "Airing It Out" Isn't Enough

 Opening the windows for a few days is what most landlords will tell you to do.
-And while ventilation helps reduce airborne concentrations temporarily, it does not address the contaminants that have settled into porous materials throughout the apartment.
+And while ventilation helps reduce airborne concentrations temporarily, it doesn't do anything about the contaminants that have settled into porous materials throughout the apartment.

-Soot particles are extremely small — often less than 2.5 microns — and they bond to surfaces.
+Soot particles are extremely small, often less than 2.5 microns, and they bond to surfaces.
 You can't vacuum them out of a carpet with a household vacuum.
 You can't wipe them off a wall with a damp cloth and call it done.
-The smoke smell that lingers for weeks or months after a fire isn't just an odor — it's an indicator that combustion byproducts are still present and being released from the materials they've settled into.
+The smoke smell that lingers for weeks or months after a fire isn't just an odor.
+It's telling you that combustion byproducts are still present and still being released from the materials they've settled into.

-Professional cleaning and restoration can address this, but the first step is determining what's actually there and at what levels.
-Without testing, you're guessing — and guessing with your health.
+Professional cleaning and restoration can address this, but the first step is figuring out what's actually there and at what levels.
+Without testing, you're guessing.
+And you're guessing with your health.

 Who's Responsible for Testing?